Road safety contacts

 Every local authority has a duty to promote road safety.
 Bexley is committed to cutting the number of people killed or injured on the borough's roads through a combination of engineering, enforcement and education.

 The road safety team is responsible for changing behaviour using education, training and publicity.
-This work is done with all ages and all road users, but most of our work is delivered to children and young adults in schools, we support stand-alone activities or other events to promote safer behaviour on our roads where we can.
+This work is done with all ages and all road users; whilst most of our work is delivered to children and young adults in schools, we support stand-alone activities or other events to promote safer behaviour on our roads where we can.

 The team also runs the school crossing patrol service (lollipop people) and encourages parents and their children to walk or cycle to school instead of going by car.